victorhsr/scaling-persistent-connections/README.md

-This repo was made to support an article I'm writing (link will be added soon) about how we can scale up applications that rely on persistent connections, based in a real world scenario I faced some years ago.
+This repo was made to support an [article](https://www.linkedin.com/feed/update/urn:li:ugcPost:6909227700805087232?updateEntityUrn=urn%3Ali%3Afs_updateV2%3A%28urn%3Ali%3AugcPost%3A6909227700805087232%2CFEED_DETAIL%2CEMPTY%2CDEFAULT%2Cfalse%29) I wrote about how we can scale up applications that rely on persistent connections, based in a real world scenario I faced some years ago.

 ![Representation of how the team-tracking-view project works](./images/team-tracking-view-demo.gif)